carolinahagman/hacker-news/README.md

 - [ ] As a user I'm able to reply to comments.
 (Backlog)

 - [ ] As a user I'm able to resetting my password with email.
-(Backlog)
+(Working on it)
 </details>

 <details><summary> Requirements </summary>